-Tier 5 service retirees including those who retired from DROP, may be recalled for temporary assignment of 90 days without loss of pension benefits.
-Additional provisions allow Tier 5 Police retirees only to be recalled up to 12 consecutive months.
+Tier 6 service retirees, including those who retire from DROP, may be recalled for a temporary assignment of up to 90 days without loss of pension benefits.
+Additional provisions only allow Tier 6 Police retirees to be recalled up to 12 consecutive months.
+Please review the "Re-Employment After Retirement and Tax Implications" section below for important related details.

-You receive regular pay plus any length-of-service pay from your original retirement.
+You receive regular pay plus any length-of-service pay from prior to your retirement effective date.
 No contributions are deducted from your pay and you continue to receive your pension benefits.
 If you die, your survivor receives the benefits to which you were entitled when you retired.
 The recalled member is subject to all provisions of the Recall to Active Duty ordinance.